react-dnd/react-dnd/docs/UPGRADE_GUIDE.md

 ### `configureDragDrop` is now static

-Declaring `configureDragDrop` as an instance method is now deprecated.
+Declaring `configureDragDrop` as an instance method is now not supported.
 You need to put it into `statics` and change all methods to accept `component` as the first parameter instead of using `this`.

 If your code looked like this: